majlindavdylaj/lindi/README.md

 - Extend this class to define your state management logic.
 - Call `notify()` to update listeners when state changes.
-- Call `setLoading()` to mark the LindiViewModel as loading and resets any previous error.
+- Call `setLoading()` to mark the LindiViewModel as loading and reset any previous error.
 - Call `setData(D data)` to update the LindiViewModel with new data and stops loading.
 - Call `setError(E error)` to store an error.